-Most of the renowned temples of India host a number of grand fairs in their premises for people to indulge in the history and culture of the temple as well as that of the place.
-Rajim Lochan Temple in the Rajim town of Chhattisgarh is an enriched religious spot that has extremely exquisite sculptures that draws attention.
+It is situated in the Rajim town of Chhattisgarh and is an enriched religious spot that has extremely exquisite sculptures that draw attention.
 This place is also known for the Rajim Kumbh Mela which is held here annually and is a great crowd-puller.

 The Mahotsav takes place in Rajim Lochan Temple that is dedicated to Lord Vishnu.
 The temple is located at the confluence of three sacred rivers namely Saunduor, Mahanadi, and Pariri.
-This area is also known as ‘Prayag’ of Chattisgarh and ‘Triveni Sangam’ due to this confluence point.
-This annual festival is organised from February 16 to March 1 or from Magh Purnima till Shivratri according to the Panchang, a Hindu calendar.
+This area is also known as Prayag of Chattisgarh and Triveni Sangam due to this confluence point.
+This annual festival is organized from February 16 to March 1 or from Magh Purnima till Shivaratri according to the Panchang, a Hindu calendar.

-Rajim Lochan Mahotsav fair is organised on a large scale by the ministry of tourism of the state in order to showcase people the best of the architecture and culture the state has got.
+Rajim Lochan Mahotsav fair is organized on a large scale by the ministry of tourism of the state in order to showcase to people the best of the architecture and culture the state has got.
 The fair is also a great opportunity for folk artists to showcase their talent and art in front of tourists and locals.
 Here, you will see folk dance, music, drama performances and a lot more.
 The fair is a visual treat and is an entertaining event for the tourists as well as the locals.

 The aesthetically beautiful architecture of the temple will certainly make you fall in love with it.
 The temple is a piece of art and the finest specimen of architecture belonging to the bygone era.
 Inside the temple premises, one can witness several ancient hand-carved statues of deities with inscriptions on them.
 The walls of the temple have bricks made of limestone and bel fruit.

 This Mahotsav is a cultural event that is aimed at promoting the culture and folk arts of the region.
 Tourists will get to witness performances by folk singers, folk dancers, and dramas by local artists unfold in front of them at the event.

-Raipur is a hidden paradise located in Chattisgarh that has been a favorite destination for tourists.
+Raipur is a hidden paradise located in Chattisgarh that has been a favourite destination for tourists.
 The state has a well-developed transportation structure that connects it with all the prominent cities and states.
 You can arrive here via different modes and routes, some of them have been listed below.

-There are direct and connecting flights from all parts of the country to Raipur hence one may consider traveling by air.
+There are direct and connecting flights from all parts of the country to Raipur hence one may consider travelling by air.
 Vistara, IndiGo, and Air India run non-stop flights from Delhi to Raipur, IndiGo from Kolkata and Bengaluru, whereas IndiGo and Air India from Mumbai.
 The average price of an air ticket for one person lies between Rs.2500 to Rs.3000 which is subjective to variation with different airlines.